nathanielce24/Feedforward-Neural-Net/README.md

 * **Train Organ:** Trains a model on  the OrganCMNIST dataset to identify 11 organs (≈70% Accuracy).
 * **TrainBreastCancer:** Trains a model on the BreastMNIST dataset to identify breast cancer in ultrasounds (≈82% Accuracy).

+Note that while these resukts are certaintly better than guessing, the class imbalancees in the data sets may cause a large amount of false negatives that aren't captured in the accuracy.

 ##
 ![alt text](https://github.com/nathanielce24/Feedforward-Neural-Net/blob/main/Flowcharts/DenseLayer-Class.png?raw=true)
 ![alt text](https://github.com/nathanielce24/Feedforward-Neural-Net/blob/main/Flowcharts/NeuralNet-Class.png?raw=true)